 Microbial Biology Major

-Microbial Biology focuses on small life forms such as microbes, viruses and fungi that make up the majority of planetary biomass.
-Microbes play fundamental roles in maintaining biosphere health.
-They degrade environmental pollutants, supply essential nutrients and chemicals directly to multi-cellular organisms and they engage in numerous beneficial symbioses with higher organisms.
+Microbial Biology focuses on microscopic life, the bacteria, viruses and fungi that make up the majority of planetary biomass.
+They play fundamental roles in maintaining biosphere health by degrading environmental pollutants, supplying essential nutrients to other organisms and engaging in beneficial symbioses with higher organisms.
 With microbial biology, you can apply to medical school, become a medical researcher, a bio-engineer or unravel the most diverse ecology on earth, the microscopic biome, and much more.

 The curriculum organizes the upper division electives into five concentrations: